leandrocp/mdex/guides/plugins.md

 queues up steps, and that's all it should do.
 The steps run later, when the document is rendered, and they're where the work happens.

+The snippets below are written against `alias MDEx.Document`, like the module above.

 ### Registering options

 `put_options/2` rejects a key nobody registered: